radiantlogic-v8/documentation-new/documentation/upgrade-guides/features-list.md

 - **Reporting**: Reporting is included in Environment Operations Center for SaaS deployments.
 Self-managed deployments should use **Prometheus (15.13.0+)** and optionally **Grafana (6.40.0+)** to generate reports from **[metrics](../../v8.1/installation/metrics-and-logging/)**.

-- **Caching Existing Active Directory Passwords**: For SaaS deployments, this requires a Secure Data Connector to be deployed in the Active Directory network.
+- **Retrieving Existing Active Directory Passwords**: For SaaS deployments, this requires a Secure Data Connector to be deployed in the Active Directory network.
 This capability will be offered for self-managed deployments soon.